devedmonton/codevid19.com/_posts/2020-04-29-Amii-guest-blog.md

 ---
-Author: John
+author: John
-Title: "The Power of Community: Amii Supports CODEVID-19"
+title: "The Power of Community: Amii Supports CODEVID-19"
 ---
 The [Alberta Machine Intelligence Institute (Amii)](http://www.amii.ca) is proud to be a supporter of high-impact, community-driven initiatives like CODEVID-19.